stacksgov/sips/sip editor committee/editors_list.md

-# Consideration for SIP Editor Committee
+# Consideration for SIP Editors

 Members: